 Dean’s practice includes the representation of clients on a wide variety of matters.
 A substantial portion of his practice involves complex conspiracy cases, fraud related matters, drug possession and trafficking matters, serious personal injury offences including sexual offences and matters involving accused dealing with mental health issues.
 Dean has appeared in all levels of court in Ontario and appears regularly before the Ontario Review Board.

-Dean currently serves as a Toronto Director of the Criminal Lawyers’ Association.
+Dean currently serves on the Executive of the Criminal Lawyers’ Association as the Assistant Secretary.

 Sarah Weinberger is an associate at Embry Dann.
 She received her J.D. from Osgoode Hall Law School in 2018, where she was a senior editor of the Journal of Law and Social Policy, and a caseworker at both the Community & Legal Aid Services Program in the administrative law division, and Parkdale Community Legal Services in the immigration division.
 While in law school, Sarah worked on Charter and human rights litigation, and organized in support of labour and refugee rights as a leader of the Osgoode Hall Law Union.
 Sarah worked as a summer student for Legal Aid Ontario, where she served as student duty counsel in Kenora and in the fly-in First Nation communities of Pikangikum and Keewaywin.
 Before going to law school, Sarah earned an Honours Bachelor of Arts in Spanish and Indigenous Studies from Trent University, where she graduated at the top of her class.